+Standard methods for including electromagnetic interactions in lattice quantum chromodynamics calculations result in power-law finite-volume corrections to physical quantities.
+Removing these by extrapolation requires costly computations at multiple volumes.
+We introduce a photon mass to alternatively regulate the infrared, and rely on effective field theory to remove its unphysical effects.
+Electromagnetic modifications to the hadron spectrum are reliably estimated with a precision and cost comparable to conventional approaches that utilize multiple larger volumes.
+A significant overall cost advantage emerges when accounting for ensemble generation.
+The proposed method may benefit lattice calculations involving multiple charged hadrons, as well as quantum many-body computations with long-range Coulomb interactions.

-Approximately $95\%$ of the visible mass of the universe arises from the confinement of quarks in nucleons by the strong interactions of Quantum Chromodynamics (QCD).
-The relative mass difference between the proton and neutron is approximately $0.07\%$, and is attributed to two sources of isospin symmetry breaking in the Standard Model, namely, differences in the \textit{down} and \textit{up} quark masses and their electromagnetic charges.
-Although these breaking effects are minute, they play an essential role in our understanding of the universe.
-For example, the primordial abundance of light nuclear elements in the early universe is exquisitely sensitive to the excess mass of the neutron compared to the proton ~\cite{Weinberg:1102255,Walker-Loud:2014iea}.
+{\bf Introduction --} Approximately $95\%$ of the visible mass of the Universe arises from the binding of quarks into nucleons by the strong interactions of quantum chromodynamics (QCD).
+The relative mass difference between the proton and neutron is approximately $0.07\%$, and is attributed to two sources of isospin symmetry breaking in the standard model, namely, differences in the down and up quark masses and their electric charges.
+Although these breaking effects are minute, they play an essential role in our understanding of the Universe.
+For example, the primordial abundance of light nuclear elements in the early Universe is exquisitely sensitive to the excess mass of the neutron compared to the proton ~\cite{Weinberg:1102255,Walker-Loud:2014iea}.